Frequently Asked Questions: Zika virus and Pregnancy

 Zika virus can damage a developing baby’s brain, leading to developmental and intellectual impairment.

-Recently some countries affected by Zika virus have reported an increase in the number of babies born with serious birth defects of the brain called “microcephaly”.
+Countries affected by Zika virus have reported an increase in the number of babies born with serious birth defects of the brain called “microcephaly”.
 The mothers of these babies with microcephaly were infected with Zika virus.
-Knowledge of the link between Zika virus infection and cases of birth defects is evolving and the link is being investigated.
-Currently, it seems that the greatest risk of microcephaly and birth defects is associated with Zika virus infection during the first 3 months of pregnancy.
+In 2016, the World Health Organization (WHO) stated that Zika virus infection during pregnancy is a cause of birth defects, including microcephaly.
+Studies have found that travel to an affected country is a risk to an unborn baby in all stages of pregnancy.

 What is microcephaly?